quantum-engineering-polito/CourseNotes/content/QCM Physics/02_Models/Models.md

 author: Giacomo
 authorlink: https://github.com/gamberoillecito
 ---
+# Overview of the contents
+Our goals are:
+- find out how many charge carriers are present within the crystal?
+- where and how are they placed inside the crystal?
+- how do they move inside the crystal?

+to find out the answer to these questions we use models to help us approximate reality, of course like all models, these can only be used by making assumptions about their validity
 # Free and independent electron model

 The free-electron model, in solid-state physics, simplifies metals as containers filled with a gas composed of free electrons.
 These electrons are considered unbound to any particular atom and are able to move freely throughout the material.